MiamiOH-CSE274/Portfolio/README.md

 	The max() method takes O(h) time, where h is the height of the tree.
 See the remove method for explanation of h.

 	The min() method takes O(h) time, where h is the height of the tree.
 See the remove method for explanation of h.

+	The height of the tree is at most n and at least logn.
+It is n when the tree is unbalanced and it is logn when the tree is balanced.
+The reason it is logn is because the bottom level of the balanced tree will have one more node than the total number of nodes in the tree.

 	Link to the methods: https://github.com/MiamiOH-CSE274/06_BST_Lab/blob/kojsmn/BST.ipp#L88

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----